 If you suffer from diabetes, you may find that you have increased loss of magnesium through your urine.
 This can quickly result in eye disorders, specifically glaucoma, usually characterized by pressure buildup in the eyes, which will decrease the amount of blood that can actually reach your retinas, as well as the optic nerve.
 With a regimen of oral magnesium supplements, it can reduce and prevent the chances of diabetics developing glaucoma.

 It is important to talk with your doctor prior to starting a regimen of vitamins for diabetes related eye conditions.
 There are some nutrients and vitamins that can interact with the medications that you take for your diabetic condition.
-It is important to have your doctor evaluate your individual condition in order to determine what vitamins will actually aid your diabetic related eye condition and which may cause more harm than good.
+It is important to have your doctor evaluate your individual condition in order to determine what vitamins will actually aid your diabetic-related eye condition and which may cause more harm than good.

-Diabetes is a disorder that can affect your entire body.
+Diabetes is a disease that can affect your entire body.
 It is important to protect your eye health, as diabetes can cause many different disorders and diseases.
 If left untreated, your vision can be seriously impaired and may lead to blindness.
 If you begin treating the condition early, you can easily prevent and even eliminate the risks that occur because of diabetes.

 5 Easy Ways to Improve Your Eye Health Now